MirandaMG20/total_recall/README.md

 ```

 **What's Kristyn wearing today?**
 1. Using bracket notation to access items in kristynsCloset, log the sentence "Kristyn is rocking that " + the third item in Kristyn's closet + " today!" to the console.

 2. Kristyn just bought some sweet shades!
-Add "raybans"to her closet after "yellow knit hat".
+Add "raybans" to her closet after "yellow knit hat".
-Kristyn spilled coffee on her hat... modify this item to read "stained knit hat"instead of yellow.
+Kristyn spilled coffee on her hat... modify this item to read "stained knit hat" instead of yellow.

 3. Put together an outfit for Thom!
 Using bracket notation, access the first element in Thom's shirts array.

 **In the same way, access one item from Thom's pants array.**

 - Access one item from Thom's accessories array.
 - Log a sentence about what Thom's wearing.
-*Example:* "Thom is looking fierce in a grey button-up, jeans and wool scarf!"
+*Example: "Thom is looking fierce in a grey button-up, jeans and wool scarf!"

 - Get more specific about what kind of PJs Thom's wearing this winter.
 Modify the name of his PJ pants to Footie Pajamas.